wp-plugins/nextgen-gallery/readme.txt

 1. Upload the files to wp-content/plugins/nextgen-gallery

-2. If you would like to use a Flash slideshow, go to <a href="http://www.longtailvideo.com/players/jw-image-rotator/" title="JW Image Rotator">Longtail Video</a>, download the JW Image Rotator and unpack the conent

-3. Upload the file imagerotator.swf to the NextGEN-Gallery folder
+2. If you would like to use a Flash slideshow (only a option), go to <a href="http://www.longtailvideo.com/players/jw-image-rotator/" title="JW Image Rotator">Longtail Video</a>, download the JW Image Rotator and unpack the conent.
+Upload the file imagerotator.swf to the NextGEN-Gallery folder

-4. Activate the plugin
+3. Activate the plugin

-5. Add a gallery and upload some images (the main gallery folder must have write permission)
+4. Add a gallery and upload some images (the main gallery folder must have write permission)

-6. Go to your post/page an enter the tag '[nggallery id=x]' or '[slideshow id=x]'.
+5. Go to your post/page an enter the tag '[nggallery id=x]' or '[slideshow id=x]'.
 	See more tags in the FAQ section

 That's it ...
 Have fun